Tech-at-DU/d3-tutorial/04-scales/readme.md

 You set the domain to `[-150, 150]`.
 This says this function will translate numbers from -150 to +150.

 Last you set the range to `[0, 500]`.
-This says your scale function will return valuse from 0 to 500.
+This says your scale function will return values from 0 to 500.

 All together the `xScale` function expects to take in numbers from -150 to 150 and return valuse from 0 to 500.
 You should expect: